chanzuckerberg/cryoet-data-portal-backend/README.md

 #### Building the image

 The base image is built using Github actions whenever a relevant code change is merged into main.
-The image build is tagged as latest.
+The image build is tagged as `main`.

 In the rare event a new build of the image needs to be built without Github Actions, follow the steps below to build the images locally and push it to remote, replacing `<tag-for-build>` with the desired tag for the image.:
 ```bash